Gluo-Platform/GluoDocs/HTTP_API_RESOURCES/gift.md

 {% endhint %}

 Removes the coins from the user's shareable coins.
 Setting a gift to unshareable is exclusive to Moderators.
-Regular users cannot do this with their gifts.

 **JSON Params**
 | field | type | description |